IMERSS/biodiversity-change-protocol/content/en/docs/baseline-analysis/criteria/index.md

 Geographic coordinates represent one of the most crucial pieces of information for biodiversity change assessments.

-* Often we are confronted with limited locality information, which imposes constraints on representation of historical habitat patches.
+* Often we are confronted with limited locality information, which imposes constraints on representation of historical habitat
 * Sometimes, the information is good enough to map species occurrences to precise locations (*e.g.*, 30x30m2 grid cell)
 * Sometimes, the information is good enough to specify a discrete location or habitat patch
 * Sometimes, coordinates are generalized to the geometric centre (centroid) of a given area, with a wide radius of coordinate uncertainty